 Chloramines must be removed from the water used in the kidney dialysis process and from water that is used in fish tanks and ponds.

-The method of water treatment used by Pinellas County Utilities and the city of Clearwater will be temporarily modified during one segment of water maintenance this year.
-It begins May 14 and goes through June 8.
+The method of water treatment used by Pinellas County Utilities and the city of Clearwater will be temporarily modified during two segments of water maintenance this year.
+The first one will be April 22 to May 11, 2019, and the second one will be Sept.
+23 to Oct.
+12, 2019.
 This short-term change from chloramines to chlorine disinfection is a routine maintenance measure designed to maintain system integrity.
 Those impacted include Pinellas County Utilities customers as well as city of Clearwater customers.

 Kidney dialysis patients can safely drink, cook, and bathe in chloraminated water.
 However, chloramines must be removed from the water used in kidney dialysis machines.
 Dialysis systems will require some modifications to remove the chloramines.
 Check with your physician to be certain the necessary changes are made.
 All medical facilities that perform kidney dialysis have been notified of this change to chloraminated water treatment.
 According to the ESRD [End Stage Renal Disease] federal regulations, these facilities are responsible for purifying the water that enters the dialysis machines.